Market overview: Financial markets falter

 In percentage points

 This graphic shows the difference between the yields to maturity on government and corporate bonds in US dollars, euros and Swiss francs.
-These spreads widened considerably in the first half of 2022, only to fall sharply again during the second half of the year and at the start of the new year.
-The spread widened again in March 2023.
+These spreads widened considerably in the first half of 2022, only to narrow during the second half of the year and at the start of 2023.
+The credit spread widened slightly again in March 2023 and has generally trended sideways since then, before narrowing again recently.

 Source: Bloomberg Barclays